Mike120000/Moraxia/README.md

 }

 ## Classes
-A classe is a stucture bound with certain functions.
+A class is a structure bound with certain functions.
-The structure serves an initialization of values for the class.
+The structure serves as an initialization of values for the class.
-To access the values in the structure of a class, or the functions of said class, you can use 'self' followed by the "class access operator" then the name of what you need to access(e.g. self.x, self.f(5, 3), ...)
+To access the values in the structure of a class, or the functions of said class, you can use 'self' followed by the "class access operator" and then the name of what you need to access(e.g. self.x, self.f(5, 3), ...)

 **Example:**
 * Consider the structure 'MyClass' to be already defined, containing: 'int x', and 'int y'.